 - Reading skills develop over a long period of time.
 Researchers have tracked changes in the left cortical areas of the brain from the age of 6 to 22!!!!

 - Activity in the left cortical area of the brain is related to children’s phonological awareness – the ability to understand that speech is made up of units of sounds (phonemes) that represent written symbols (letters).

 - With development, the brain becomes more interconnected, which allows children to map printed words to sound.
 Phonological awareness is a necessary skill for the ability to read words and young preschoolers’ performance on simple phonological tasks is a reliable predictor of early reading achievement.

 - Studies that map areas of activity in the brain show that older children (7-8-year-olds) use the meaning of a word to recognize print, whereas, younger children may use ‘sounding it out’ to recognize print (phonological awareness).

-Research shows the best way to nurture phonological awareness in young children is by reading rhyming books!
-Telling nursery rhymes, word plays, rhyming songs and rhyming games. etc.
+Research shows the best way to nurture phonological awareness in young children is by reading rhyming books.

 In fact, research shows that children who have more opportunities to learn nursery rhymes and engage in wordplay activities have greater phonological awareness than those who do not.